-Viola Davis Will Play Michelle Obama In 'First Ladies,' A New Series Focusing On 3 Iconic Women
+Viola Davis Will Portray Michelle Obama In A New Series Called 'First Ladies'

 As a nation, Americans are living in a politically polarizing time, an issue that's only intensifying as the 2020 presidential election draws closer.
 However, for all the attention that sitting presidents receive, a fair amount should also be extended to those in their most immediate circle, who are perhaps more influential than some recognize initially.
 And Showtime's new political series First Ladies, starring Viola Davis as Michelle Obama, aims to do just that as it will focus on the lives of former presidents' wives and the iconic legacies they left in the White House.

 Davis' production company recently received the green light for a season of First Ladies, which will focus on the complexities and personal/political lives of some of the most famous First Ladies in history, according to CNN.
 Davis herself will be on screen portraying Obama, who was in the White House with her husband President Barack Obama from 2008 to 2016.
 The series will also focus on Eleanor Roosevelt as well as Betty Ford, according to The Guardian.